-The purpose of field instruction is to facilitate the student in acquiring the skills necessary to function in a practice setting, integrating and applying the theoretical classroom material to actual client system contacts.
-This knowledge and related values and related skills are incorporated in the field instruction objectives.
+The purpose of field instruction is to facilitate the student in acquiring the skills necessary to function in a practice setting and applying the theoretical classroom material to actual client system contacts.
+This knowledge and related values, skills, and cognitive and affective functioning are incorporated in the field instruction objectives.

 Assignment of Field Placements

 Each year the Director of Field Education will communicate to each student who indicates an intention to be enrolled in field the procedure for placement selection.
-Under no circumstance are students to initiate the selection of a field placement outside of the selection process established by the Director of Field Education.
+Contact the Director of Field Education with questions.